Volland/articles-md/personal-knowledge-graphs-in-ai-rag-on-mobile.md

 ```

 Now, you can create a personal knowledge graph with vector search on a user device!

+## Sounds interesting?

+If this sounds interesting and you’d like to work with us on these exciting projects, please reach out at jobs@mykin.ai!

 I want to extend my thanks to Oskar and the Turso team for their incredible work.